Carbon neutral for a decade

 - We shall not bow down to the gods of growth: Aggressively growing a business is wasteful, so we commit to grow our business organically, sustainably and be here for the long game.

-- We fund the sequestering of carbon dioxide in trees, hedgerows, and plants.
-This is done directly through Forest Carbon and indirectly through donations to The Woodland Trust.
+- We fund the sequestering of carbon dioxide in trees, hedgerows, and plants in the U.K. This is done directly through Forest Carbon and indirectly through donations to The Woodland Trust.
 Both are UK-based and accredited, environmentally-friendly methods of carbon capture.

 There are always ways we can reduce CO2 output further and we actively look to the longer-term when making choices that affect carbon emissions.

-For example, company vehicles now cover only 5,000 business miles each year – at an average of just 85g/km.
-By 2025 the business mileage is targeted to be 20% lower and average emissions under 50g/km.
+For example, company vehicles cover a maximum 5,000 business miles each year – at an average of 85g/km.
+We can do better – by 2022 the business mileage is targeted to be 20% lower and average emissions under 50g/km.
 Rail travel, our preferred method of travel, emits approximately 14g per person per kilometre and the London tube is 9g/km.
 Average business travel CO2 emissions for the company is projected to fall under 25g/km in 2021.

-We are, by some margin, the cleanest part of our supply chain, and we are working to “green” the whole shooting match by driving down energy usage at the core of digital service delivery, and by using more efficient suppliers, partners, and services.
+We are, by quite some margin, the cleanest part of our supply chain, and we are working to “green” the whole shooting match by driving down energy usage at the core of digital service delivery, and by using more efficient suppliers, partners, and services.
 As of November 2020, the operation of all our server hosting services are carbon neutral via renewable energy.
 Since March 2020, we moved to 100% home working, reducing the carbon usage footprint of our offices in London and Leeds as close to zero as possible.